emmajanedrews/base-template/_posts/2018-02-20-an-exciting-development-in-our-real-estate-market.md

 ---
 layout: post
 title: An Exciting Development in Our Real Estate Market
-date: 2018-02-20 20:44:01
+date: 2018-02-20 20:44:00
 tags:
   - Market Update
 excerpt: >-
   The real estate market is in a fantastic spot for home sellers.
 Here’s what you can expect.
 enclosure: 'https://s3.amazonaws.com/vyralmarketing/Kari+Kohler/2018/The+Kohler+Group-.mp4'
-pullquote: Single-family home transactions are up by 24% from last year.
+pullquote: Single-family home transactions is up by 24% from last year.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true